 - water approvals to provide security of supply for bauxite processing

 - a port declaration as part of maritime operations.

-We are working with local agencies, the Queensland and Federal governments and key stakeholders to progress these approval requirements.
+We are working with Traditional Owners, local agencies, the Queensland and Federal governments and key stakeholders to progress these approval requirements.

 Importantly, the long-term viability of any mining operation depends on customer support.
-Through our global marketing business, we are engaging with our existing customer base to ensure the sustainability of any development.
+Through our global marketing business, we are engaging with our potential customers to ensure the sustainability of any development.